Elsapro/wikijs/employment/networking.md

 <!-- TITLE: Networking -->
 <!-- SUBTITLE: The process of meeting new people in a business or social context. -->

-# Is Important to Your Success
+# Important to Your Success

 ##  It Is
--  ... a great way for 'like' minded people to meet.
+-  ... a great way to find 'your people,' 'your tribe.'.
--  ... also a way to gain insight on where your skills fit.
+-  ... also a way to gain insight on where your skills fit in today's market.
 -  ... a great platform to just relax and get to know co-workers on a personal level.
 -  Let's face it we get locked into our small world of work to pay the bills.

+## The Hidden Job Market

-## A Few Simple Steps To Get Started **The Hidden Job Market**
+## A Few Simple Steps To Get Started
 - Google 'Networking' in your local area.
 - Research whether any groups in your field exist.
 - Connect with your local Chamber of Commerce for advice.